What is Work Incentives Planning and Assistance?

-We will explain Social Security work incentives in addition to state benefits, such as Medicaid, subsidized housing, TANF, food stamps, worker's compensation and unemployment benefits.
+We will explain Social Security work incentives in addition to state benefits, such as Medicaid, subsidized housing, TANF, food stamps, worker’s compensation, veterans benefits, and unemployment benefits.
 Our Work Incentive Planning and Assistance (WIPA) Program will give you the information you need to make the best choice about your future.

 Who is Eligible?